linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/22 The Lognormal Distribution.md

 The prices were generated randomly assuming using a standard deviation of  $30\%$  and a mean of  $10\%$ .
 Despite having only six observations, the standard deviation estimate is quite close to the true value of  $30\%$ .
 The estimated mean, however, is quite far off.

 We used hypothetical data in this example in order to compare the estimates to the true underlying parameters, something we cannot do with real data.
 As this example illustrates, mean returns are hard to estimate precisely because the mean is determined by the difference between where you start and where you end.
-If you start at a price of  $100 and end at a price of$ 104, the in-between prices are irrelevant: If you had a big negative weekly return (say -20\%), it must have been offset by a big positive return (on the order of +20\%), or you would not have ended up at 104!
+If you start at a price of  \$100 and end at a price of\$ 104, the in-between prices are irrelevant: If you had a big negative weekly return (say -20\%), it must have been offset by a big positive return (on the order of +20\%), or you would not have ended up at 104!
 Having many frequent observations is not helpful in estimating mean returns.
 What is helpful is having a long time interval, and seven weeks is not long.

 Statistical theory tells us the precision of our estimate of the mean.
 With a normally distributed random variable, the standard deviation of the estimated mean is the standard deviation of the variable divided by the square root of the number of observations.
 The data in this example were generated using an actual weekly  $\sigma$  of  $0.3 / \sqrt{52} = 0.0416$ .
 Divide this by  $\sqrt{6}$  (since there are six return observations) to get 0.017.
 Thus, one standard deviation for our estimate of the mean is  $1.7\%$  on a weekly basis, or  $12.25\%$  annualized.
 There is a  $68\%$  probability that the annualized continuously compounded mean falls in the range  $38\% \pm 12.25\%$ !
 A  $95\%$  confidence interval is  $38\% \pm 24.5\%$ .
 This is a wide range.
 Even with 10 years of weekly data, one standard deviation for our estimated annualized mean would be  $30\% / \sqrt{520} = 1.3\%$ .